Free delivery to a pickup point for orders over €50

 Mixed proteins (animal + plant) SPORT

-For a quick answer, here is a table summarizing the key points:
+For a quick answer, here is a table summarizing the essential information you need to know:

-CaseinSlow assimilation, useful for night-time recovery.
-Prevents catabolism.Amino acid profile less complete than whey, varying quality depending on the type of casein.
+CaseinSlow assimilation, useful for nighttime recovery.
+Limits catabolism.Amino acid profile less complete than whey, quality level more variable depending on the type of casein.

 Insect proteinsEcologically more viable and less emissive.Less culturally accepted.
 Often mixed with other sources.